 The groups of compounds contributing to ‘air pollution’ are as many and varied as their sources.
 Selection and implementation of the optimum sampling and analysis techniques can, therefore, greatly simplify workflows and boost productivity.

-By attending this webinar you will learn ...
+By viewing this presentation you will learn ...

 - How to choose the best sampling technique for your application